xunit, testcontainers, and .NET

 return faker;

-, CRUD operations can be done easily without having to define any of the parameters.
-This also serves as a good test for how well the [Attributes]
+}With the generic reflection-based Faker, CRUD operations can be done easily without having to define any of the parameters.
+This also serves as a good test for how well the [Attributes] handle the inputs since the Faker can add some flakiness to the tests.

 public abstract class CrudIntegrationTest<TCreateRequestModel, TUpdateRequestModel, TResponse>